 I’ve told you all: Russians love their fountains!

 About its construction and inauguration

-Speaking about the construction of the Moscow Subway, let me tell you a curious fact:
+Speaking about the creation of the Moscow Subway, let me tell you a curious fact:

-If people made the subway back when the project was first discussed, Moscow could have one of the oldest subways in the world, loosing only to London that inaugurated theirs in 1863.
+If people made the subway back when the project was first discussed, Moscow could have one of the oldest metros in the world, losing only to London that inaugurated theirs in 1863.

 Grab my cock

-And now 2 facts about the 2nd world war and the Moscow Subway
+And now two facts about the 2nd world war and the Moscow Subway

 Besides being giant and imposing, the stations in Moscow – as well as some other cities in Russia – can dub as bunkers!

 During the airstrikes between 1941-45, more than half of million people found safety underground inside the stations.
 Carriages served as places for hundreds of thousands of women and children to sleep.
 They were parked next to platforms during the nights offering a more comfortable option for spending the night.